SnoringRhinoceros/VoiceCanvas/README.md

 | `decrease brush` | Makes the brush size smaller       |
 | `set brush size X` | Sets brush size to size X (0-40) |

-💡 All commands are case-insensitive and can be spoken naturally.
+> 💡 All commands are case-insensitive and can be spoken naturally.
 Voice Canvas is designed to recognize these words in context.

 Ex:
 `Use color red`
 Switches the color to red.
-Even though you don't need to say "use color," saying that gives me context which creates more accurate transcriptions.
+Even though you don't need to say "use color," saying that gives more context which creates more accurate transcriptions.

 ## Tech Stack